Comparison of meta-learners for estimating multi-valued treatment heterogeneous effects: Generalizing meta-learners to multi-valued treatments

 where $m(\boldsymbol{x}) = \mathbb{E} ( Y_{\mathrm{obs}} \mid \boldsymbol{X}=\boldsymbol{x})$ is the observed outcome model.
 Therefore, considering the mean squared error of $\epsilon$ (the generalized R-loss function) and minimizing it estimate $K$ models $\{\widehat{\tau}^{\mathrm{(R)}}_{k}\}_{k=1}^K$ simultaneously such that

 where $\widehat{m}$ (respectively, $\widehat{r}$) is an estimator of $m$ (respectively, $r$) and $\mathcal{F}$ is the space of candidate models $[\{\overline{\tau}_{k}\}_{k=1}^K]$.

 The generalized R-learner suffers from two major limitations: First, it cannot be written as \textit{weighted} supervised learning problem with a specific pseudo-outcome.
 Only parametric families $\mathcal{F}$ can be considered in the multi-treatment regime.
-The second drawback is the non-identifiability of the generalized R-loss in (\ref{eq:RLearnerMulti}) without a regularization.
-Indeed, the system corresponding to (\ref{eq:RLearnerMulti}) does not have a unique solution (see Appendix \ref{App:proofsA} for details) and leads thus to poor estimation performance.
+The second drawback is the non-identifiability of the generalized R-loss described previously in (\ref{eq:RLearnerMulti}) without a regularization.
+Indeed, this problem does not have a unique solution (see Appendix \ref{App:proofsA} for details) and leads thus to poor estimation performance.
 This point is also shown recently by \citet{Zhang2022} for continuous treatments and our numerical results in Appendix \ref{App:details_analytics} also confirm that the R-learner fails to estimate CATEs $(\tau_k)_{k=1}^K$.